If you’re looking for information about IB Remarks (as opposed to resitting exams), you can find more information here.

 Posted by Elite IB Tutors on Friday, 18 August 2017

-Most universities do not officially rule out resit candidates, and indeed, we have seen time and time again that IB graduates remain attractive to universities, whether their Diploma was attained over one exam session or two.
-However, in the cases of many top UK universities, the resit marks must be significantly above the points required for an offer, and there are a small group of institutions who do state they will not consider resit candidates.
+Most universities do not officially rule out IB retake candidates, and indeed, we have seen time and time again that IB graduates remain attractive to universities, whether their Diploma was attained over one exam session or more.
+However, in the cases of many top UK universities, the final grades including the retake(s) must be significantly above the points required for an offer, in order to differentiate the applicant from those applying for the first time.
 In order to prove your determination and commitment to your chosen course of study, we would recommend having firm plans for the remainder of your time before your university studies would commence, linked to your course or industry, in addition to the time spent focusing on your exam revision.
-This shows that not only have you (hopefully!) exceeded your universities’ entrance requirements, but that you are aware of how best to use your time.<\p>
+This shows that not only have you (hopefully!) exceeded your universities’ entrance requirements, but that you are aware of how best to use your time.

 In our penultimate IB resits video, we explain how to coordinate your IB remarks with the decision to enter yourself as a resit candidate.
 Don’t forget, you can read the full IB Resits FAQ on the Elite IB website at www.eliteib.co.uk/resitsfaq. #IBResources #InternationalBaccalaureate